 CoPower pools these loans into green investment products, like our flagship Green Bonds, that make it easy for investors of all sizes to participate in these opportunities.
 Revenues from the projects are used to pay back CoPower investors over time, with interest.
 Please consult the latest Green Bond Offering Memorandum dated January 31, 2020 for details on our standard due diligence processes.

 What are the benefits of investing through CoPower?

 We provide access to investment opportunities that have traditionally been limited to institutional and high-net-worth investors or those with specialized expertise in clean technologies.
 CoPower makes it easy for individual investors, pending a positive suitability assessment, to invest in clean energy and energy efficiency infrastructure projects.

 By investing with CoPower you can earn competitive returns, diversify your portfolio, and have a positive impact on the climate.
-We make the process easy by allowing you to review investment opportunities, sign legal documents, make payments, and review your financial and impact performance, all through our secure online platform.

 What types of investments does CoPower offer?

 CoPower Green Bonds are fixed income products and are backed by a diversified portfolio of loans (debt investments) to clean energy projects, including renewable energy generation projects and energy efficiency infrastructure projects.

 For accredited investors, including institutional investors, CoPower also offers bespoke direct investments in opportunities that fall outside of our CoPower Green Bond investment criteria.
 These may include higher yielding construction finance loans and/or project equity.
 For more information please contact firstname.lastname@example.org.